Sciensano-Healthdata/HdBe-FHIR-R4-CBB/README.md

-# Healthdata FHIR R4 common specs
+# Healthdata.be FHIR R4 CBB specs

-This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for data collections supported by healthdata.be (Sciensano) based on the zibs 2020 release.
+This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for the Clinical Building Blocks (CBB) supported by healthdata.be (Sciensano) based on the zibs 2020 release.

 ## Official releases